 The brands that have been leaving Lodi off the label have all been wineries based outside the region.
 I can understand some of them being afraid that saying "Lodi" might be detrimental to their wines' appeal, but that's anachronistic.
 First of all, it's simply not being true to the spirit of "appellation of origin."
 Secondly, saying "Lodi" has actually become a big positive, marketing-wise.
 There are actually many consumers across the country who are more aware of Lodi than even Napa Valley or Sonoma, especially if it was a Lodi brand that first introduced them to wine, which happens a lot these days.

 How sub-appellations enhance broader AVA profiles

-According to the study, use of conjunctive appellations on labels resulted in several key results.
+According to the study, the use of conjunctive appellations on labels resulted in several key results.
 Quoting directly from the article:

 Much Greater Awareness of Sonoma County and Sub-AVAs

 The comparison between the two consumer samples illustrate that there is a significantly higher level of awareness for Sonoma County as a region in the 2016 survey compared to the 2008 survey.
 This finding indicates that the conjunctive labeling law has had a positive impact on consumers' awareness of Sonoma County as a wine region.
 Even more surprising is that the four Sonoma County sub-regions listed in the survey showed an even greater increase in awareness in the 2016 study.